002:063

 Certainly those who believed

-And those who were Jews and Christians and Sabians,
+And those who were Jews and Christians And Sabeans, whoever believed In Allah and the Later Day A nd acted righteously,

-Then for them their reward is from their God.
+Then for them is their reward from their God and

 A lot of the text and message is a repeat in verses 002:063, 005:070 and 022:018